palazzilorenzo/synthetic-data-for-antimicrobial-resistance/README.md

 - docs contains modules defining classes and methods useful to create the VAE/CVAE model.
 - VAE/CVAE contains modules that allow to train the model and generate new data, and save all the informations.

+With VAE model you can generate Escherichia coli spectra susceptible to Meropenem antibiotic.
+With Conditional VAE model you can generate Escherichia coli spectra, both resistant and susceptible to Ampicillin antibiotic.

 Some examples are also present in the [notebook](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/notebook) folder.